marguskaidja/php-accessors/README.md

 $b = new B($a->a, $a->b,  $a->c,  $a->d,  $a->e,  7);
 ```

-Here's where immutable object/properties come to help:
+This is where immutable object/properties help to simplify things:
 ```php
 #[Get,Set,Immutable]
 class A